 New technologies for improving quality, security as well as performance, have to be integrated cost effectively and with the least operational disruption.
-Running networks requires dynamic adjustments of affected components, such as devices, routers, switches, firewalls and the like; or changes or expansions to the infrastructures, which usually require considerable manpower and effort beyond regular office hours.
+Running networks requires dynamic adjustments of affected components, such as devices, routers, switches, firewalls; or changes or expansions to the infrastructures, this usually requires considerable manpower and effort beyond regular office hours.
 A network-wide introduction of new services such as VoIP, Quality of Service (QoS), etc., would be an example of this.
 It is crucial to roll out QoS profiles simultaneously and reliably to all affected components in order to ensure the continued quality of the voice connections.

 Based on the experience of running their own international IP/MPLS network infrastructure, ERAMON GmbH developed, among other modules, ERAMON Provisioning.
-Since its launch the feedback from users and operators is continuously integrated into any further developments of this product and then made available to all ERAMON customers.
-This way all will benefit from one another’s ideas and suggestions.
+Since its launch the feedback from users and operators is continuously integrated into any further developments of this product and then made available to all ERAMON customers; ensuring everyone benefits from one another’s ideas and suggestions.

-Any network components contained on the network are recorded and their configuration saved on ERAMON through scans.
+Any network components contained on the network are recorded and their configurations saved on ERAMON through scans.
 This function is imbedded in ERAMON Inventory.
-Through open and documented APIs (Application Programming Interfaces) the users themselves can install applications; ERAMON’s data structures are therefore clearly shown.
-For this you can access ERAMON’s internal configuration database via API.
+Through open and documented APIs (Application Programming Interfaces) the users themselves can install applications; for this purpose ERAMON’s data structures are made transparent.
+For this ERAMON’s internal configuration database can be accessed via API.